Kilmarnock and Loudoun (Scottish Parliament constituency)

-Kilmarnock and Loudoun was a constituency of the Scottish Parliament (Holyrood).
-It elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
+Kilmarnock and Loudoun was a constituency of the Scottish Parliament.
+It elected one Member of the Scottish Parliament (MSP) by the First past the post method of election.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it was also one of ten constituencies in the Central Scotland electoral region, which elected seven additional members, in addition to ten constituency MSPs, to produce a form of proportional representation for the region as a whole.

-From the 2011 Scottish Parliament election, Kilmarnock and Loudoun was redrawn and renamed Kilmarnock and Irvine Valley.
+The constituency was abolished ahead of the 2011 Scottish Parliament election, with the area covered being split largely forming the new seat of Kilmarnock and Irvine Valley.

 Electoral region

 The region covered all of the Falkirk council area, all of the North Lanarkshire council area, part of the South Lanarkshire council area, part of the East Ayrshire council area and a small part of the East Dumbartonshire council area.

 Constituency boundaries and council area

-The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of an existing Westminster (House of Commons) constituency.
-The Westminster constituency was created during the period of local government regions and districts, 1975 to 1996, when there was a Kilmarnock and Loudoun district of the Strathclyde region.
+The constituency was created ahead of the first elections to the Scottish Parliament in 1999.
+As with all seats contested at this election, it used the name and boundaries of an existing UK House of Commons of Commons constituency: Kilmarnock and Loudoun. constituency.
+The Westminster constituency was created during the period of when two tiers of local government were in place (the regions and districts of Scotland, which existed between 1975 and 1996) when there was a Kilmarnock and Loudoun district of the Strathclyde region.
 In 1996 regions and districts were replaced with unitary council areas.
-Scottish Westminster constituencies were mostly replaced with new constituencies in 2005.
+Ahead of the 2005 United Kingdom general election the House of Commons constituencies in Scotland were altered, whilst the existing Scottish Parliament constituencies were initially retained, and there is now no longer any link between the two sets of boundaries.

-The Holyrood constituency covered a northern portion of the East Ayrshire council area.
-The rest of the East Ayrshire area is covered by Carrick, Cumnock and Doon Valley, which also covers a southern portion of the South Ayrshire council area.
-Carrick, Cumnock and Doon Valley is within the South of Scotland electoral region.
+The Kilmarnock and Loudoun constituency covered a northern portion of the East Ayrshire council area.
+The rest of the East Ayrshire area was covered by Carrick, Cumnock and Doon Valley, which also covered a southern portion of the South Ayrshire council area.
+Carrick, Cumnock and Doon Valley was within the South of Scotland electoral region.